 At a glance

-With online virtual events such as the Public Virtual Practice Conference and Virtual Congress 2021, you can stay in the comfortable surrounds of your own home while listening to some of the world’s most interesting speakers talk about what has inspired them.
+With virtual events such as CPA Virtual Congress, you can stay in the comfortable surrounds of your own home while listening to some of the world’s most interesting speakers talk about what has inspired them.

 Benefits of being virtually there